tsparticles/tsparticles/components/wordpress/readme.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Official tsParticles WordPress Plugin - Easily create highly customizable particle, confetti and fireworks animations and use them as animated backgrounds for your website.
+Ready to use components available also for Web Components, Vue.js (2.x and 3.x), Angular, Svelte, jQuery, Preact, React, Riot.js, Solid.js, Inferno.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/wordpress` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =
+= Where I can find particles options?

+Go to the official tsParticles website https://particles.js.org and export options using the editor.

 Answer to foo bar dilemma.